Halil Dervişoğlu: 2019–20 season

-2020–21 and loans to Twente and Galatasaray
+2020–21 season and loans to Twente and Galatasaray

 After making just one EFL Cup substitute appearance during the first month of the 2020–21 season and well behind Marcus Forss and new signing Ivan Toney in the centre forward pecking order, Dervişoğlu joined Eredivisie club FC Twente on loan until the end of the 2020–21 season.
 After making 10 appearances without scoring, he was recalled by Brentford on the first day of the mid-season transfer window.
 Dervişoğlu scored his first goal for the club on his first appearance back, with the opener in a 2–1 FA Cup third round win over Middlesbrough on 9 January 2021.
 It proved to be his only appearance before he departed to join Turkish Süper Lig club Galatasaray on loan two weeks later.

 After a slow start to his Galatasaray spell due to testing positive for COVID-19, Dervişoğlu broke from his substitute role into the starting lineup late in the season and scored three goals in the final four matches, though the club ultimately missed out on the Süper Lig title by one goal.
 He finished his spell with 12 appearances, three goals and in his absence, Brentford won promotion to the Premier League after victory in the 2021 Championship play-off final.